qyurila/inventorysorter/README.md

 You can also set it to order items **by count first**, just like the original mod, and then by one of the above options (when the count is the same).

-Just choose an option in the config file.
-No relaunch required.
+Just choose an option in the config file. (might require relaunch, depends on the config)

 ## Details